stevedonovan/gentle-intro/6-error-handling.md

 }
 ```

-There is a useful little macro `bail!` for 'throwing' errors.
+There is (again) a useful little macro `bail!` for 'throwing' errors.
 An alternative to the `ok_or` method here could be:

 ```rust